dialpad/dialtone-legacy/docs/components/status/index.md

 ---
 title: Component status
-desc: Overview of the components health status
+description: Overview of the components health status
 no_preview: true
 ---